Ceft7412/Point-of-Sale-Computer-Parts/README.md

   <h2>Point of Sale System using Laravel Breeze</h2>
 </div>

 This project was created as part of a school requirement to demonstrate my knowledge about Laravel.
-It aims to provide a practical application of the theories learned in class.
+It aims to provide a practical application of the theories I learned in my class.
 The project is designed to be easy to use and understand, making it a helpful resource for students and educators alike.

 ## Laravel Requirements